mui/material-ui/docs/src/pages/styles/advanced/advanced-pt.md

 const nonce = new Buffer(uuidv4()).toString('base64');
 ```

-It is very important you use UUID version 4, as it generates an **unpredictable** string.
+It is very important that you use UUID version 4, as it generates an **unpredictable** string.
 You then apply this nonce to the CSP header.
 A CSP header might look like this with the nonce applied:

 ```js
 header('Content-Security-Policy')